 - curl tool supports using Kerberos or username/password authentication.
-Kerberos is activated using the --negotiate flag and username/password based authentication is activated using the --basic and -u flags. - · Apache HttpClient library can be configured to use specific authentication scheme.
-For more information, see the HTTP authentication chapter of Apache's HttpClient Tutorial.
+Kerberos is activated using the --negotiate flag and username/password based authentication is activated using the --basic and -u flags. - Apache HttpClient library can be configured to use specific authentication scheme.
+For more information, see the <a href="http://httpclient.ncbi.nlm.ncbi.